pokt-network/poktroll/docusaurus/docs/operate/run_a_node/hardware_requirements.md

 | RAM         | 1GB     | 16GB        |
 | SSD Storage | 5GB     | 5GB         |

-:::info
-Resource requirements for RelayMiner scale linearly with load:
+Note that resource requirements for RelayMiner scale linearly with load:

-- More suppliers and traffic = Higher resource consumption
+- More suppliers --> Higher resource consumption
-- We strongly recommend continuous monitoring to ensure optimal performance
+- More relays --> HIgher resource consumption

+:::note

+TODO_POST_MAINNET(@okdas): Provide benchmarks for relayminers handling different traffic amounts.

 :::

-## AppGate Server / Gateway
+### AppGate Server / Gateway

 See the [AppGate Server](../../protocol/actors/appgate_server.md) documentation for more information on what an AppGate Server is.